 4. Sweet and Sour Pork

-Another Chinese-American classic, sweet and sour pork is, however, exactly what you’d expect it to be.
+One of the great things to do in Hong Kong Central is to try the Chinese-American classic, sweet and sour pork.
+It is, however, exactly what you’d expect it to be.
 It’s one of the only dishes that is very similar in Hong Kong and in New York!
 The secret is in the sauce, which is made of a ton of tomato ketchup.
 Still, it’s one of those classics you can’t miss.
 Try to find it at a Dai Pai Dong!
 They’re food courts where you can find many different types of dishes in an exotic, rustic atmosphere.

 5. Dim sum